bplmaps/lmec-main-site/content/articles/bert-spaan-interview.md

 **BS:** I’m currently working on a new version of Allmaps Viewer, it can draw hundreds (if not more) maps at the same time.

-I'm also hopeful that the georeferencing metadata—the information that can be produced by annotating these maps and linking the annotations to the map's existing metadata—can be prserved in archives, along with the existing digital maps.
-New tools will probably be developed to search, georeference, and view digizited maps in the coming years, but the georeferencing metadata that can come out of use of Allmaps will still be useful.
+I'm also hopeful that the georeferencing metadata—the information that can be produced by annotating these maps and linking the annotations to the map's existing metadata—can be preserved in archives, along with the existing digital maps.
+New tools will probably be developed to search, georeference, and view digitized maps in the coming years, but the georeferencing metadata that can come out of use of Allmaps will still be useful.

 **IS:** We'll be posting regular updates about Allmaps in our Map Center newsletters and on the website, but for folks who are excited about your work, what's the best way to stay in touch with you?